david-millett/minecreeper/README.md

 }
 ```

-A breakthrough at this stage was deciding to store an array of each cell's neighbours within the object - this really helped me visualise how many future functions of the game would work, including `calcNearbySkeletons()`, an essential function I used to work out the `skeleCount` of each cell, aka the number of adjacent skeletons.
+A breakthrough at this stage was deciding to store an array of each cell's neighbours within the object - this really helped me visualise how many future functions of the game would work, including `calcNearbySkeletons()`, an essential function I used to work out the `skeleCount` of each cell, aka how many of its neighbours contained skeletons.
 I created a function called `getNeighbours()` to add each cell's neighbours to the array.
-This is probably my least 'dry' function, as not all cells have the same number of neighbours - the ones on the edges have fewer.
-I therefore used the approach I did to ensure no errors were produced, but I would like to investigate more efficient ways of doing this.

 To assign the skeleton locations, a function utilising a `while` loop and `Math.random()` was used: